ArcaneNibble/china-lcsc-undoc-parts-test/README.md

 ## LGS5500

 This is a LiPo charger and boost converter with automagic power path / load sharing.
-It appears to be perfectly-suited for battery-powered "maker" projects, especially ones that need 5 V and/or want to be able to push batteries to ~3 V rather than ~3.4 V with an ultra-low-dropout regulator or even higher.
+It appears to be perfectly-suited for battery-powered "maker" projects, especially ones that need 5 V and/or want to be able to push batteries to ~3 V rather than ~3.4 V (with an ultra-low-dropout regulator) or even higher voltages (using less and less of the battery capacity).
 Once again I wanted to characterize the performance in more detail than in the datasheet.

 ### Status